toddarcher/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 {{</accordion>}}
 {{<accordion title="When a Cloud Server is deleted how is the data removed from the host server?" col="in" href="accordion61">}}

 Cloud Servers use VHD storage.
-When you delete a server, the systems ecurely and immediately deletes the VHD file.
+When you delete a server, the system securely and immediately deletes the VHD file.
 You cannot recover a deleted server.
 {{</accordion>}}